-Some of the plastic cups are made of Polyvinyl Chloride components, including phthalates, and it works just like the Bisphenol-A component.
+Some of the plastic cups are made of Polyvinyl Chloride components, including phthalates, which work just like the Bisphenol-A component.
 After coming into contact with hot coffee in a plastic cup, the phthalates will also begin to loosen.

-Therefore, both the phthalates and BPA plastic may end up adding that peculiar plastic taste to your coffee and causing some peculiar health problems.
+Therefore, phthalates and BPA plastic may add that peculiar plastic taste to your coffee and cause some peculiar health problems.

 Effects/dangers of coffee from plastic cups

-There are some complications posed by drinking coffee in a plastic cup that you may be fully aware of.
+You may be fully aware of some complications posed by drinking coffee in a plastic cup.

 BPA is a compound that behaves like a human sex hormone.
 Therefore, endocrine disruptors can easily be interchanged by the BPA.

 The mixed BPA in the coffee can lead to a chromosomal error that can ultimately be hazardous at childbearing age for women.
 Due to a chromosomal error in the fetus, pregnant women may suffer from a miscarriage.